How the dashboard's numbers are built

 The following limitations are inherent to the available upstream data and should be considered by any reader interpreting the ratio:

-3. Rate-proxy uncertainty.
-Tier-B calibrated rates are anchored to a single year's published total.
+Rate-proxy uncertainty (T1 calibrated-proxy regions).
+Calibrated rates are anchored to a single year's published total.
 Where 2024 was anomalous (drought-driven hydro scarcity, unusual wind patterns), 2025's observed volumes may diverge from the implied rate.
 The rate is reviewed annually.
+The per-sub-tier envelopes (±15% of

-4. Tier-C profile assumption.
-Tier-C fallbacks use typical-shape profiles for the region's dominant technology.
+Profile-shape assumption (T3-modelled regions).
+T3 fallbacks use typical-shape profiles for the region's dominant technology.
 These reproduce the correct magnitude at annual scale but do not capture local transmission events or weather anomalies.
-Regions still on Tier C (see tier: "static" in regional metadata) are flagged visually and labelled in hotspot tooltips.
+The ±40% peakGW envelope is wider than T1/T2 precisely because of the shape-assumption layer.
+T3 regions are flagged visually and labelled in hotspot tooltips, and

-6. Flare estimation uncertainty.
+Flare estimation uncertainty.
 GGFR's VIIRS-derived volumes and national self-reporting diverge by 10–25% in some basins.
 The 35% generator efficiency is representative of modular reciprocating-engine deployments; larger combined-cycle plants would reach 55–60%.
 The flare footnote is a conservative estimate in electrical-equivalent terms.
+The current per-basin citation chain is documented in the flare audit note.

 7. References